dogweather/forkful/content/en/arduino/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?
-Sending an HTTP request with basic authentication adds a layer of security by requiring a username and password.
-Programmers use it to access APIs or web services that are locked down to authorized users only.

 ## How to:
 To make this happen on an Arduino, you first need to include the necessary libraries – typically `<ESP8266WiFi.h>` for ESP8266 or `<WiFi.h>` for ESP32, and `<Base64.h>` for encoding authentication details.
 Here's a bare-bones snippet to get you started: